 Chateau Maucoil Tradition is produced from 60% Grenache, 15% Syrah, 12% Mourvedre, 10% Cinsault and various assorted grape varieties.
-The wine is aged in a combination of foudres and used oak barrels for 12 months.
+The terroir is sand, limestone, rock and stone soils.
+The wine is aged in a combination of demi-muids and used oak barrels for 12 months.
 The production is close to 8,500 cases of wine per year.

 Chateau Maucoil Tresor des Papes Blanc is produced from a blend of 30% Grenache Blanc, 30% Clairette, 30% Bourboulenc and 10% Roussanne from vines that are between 45-50 years of age.

-Serving and Decanting Chateau Maucoil with Wine, Food Pairing Tips
+Serving Chateau Maucoil with Wine, Food Pairing Tips

 The white wine of Chateau Maucoil is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.